Mary Jane Watson (2002 film series character): Spider-Man 3 (2007)

-Having dated Peter for one year, Mary Jane experiences some struggles in her personal life, losing her Broadway role because of bad reviews and experiencing friction with Peter when an alien symbiote takes him over and amplifies the negative traits of his personality which as a result makes him distance himself from her to focus on capturing and killing his uncle's actual killer, Flint Marko.
+Having dated Peter for one year, Mary Jane experiences some struggles in her personal life, losing her Broadway role due to bad critical reception and experiencing friction with Peter when an alien symbiote possesses him and amplifies the negative traits of his personality.
+The two become distanced as Peter focuses on capturing and killing his uncle's actual killer, Flint Marko.
 She also faces competition for Peter's affections in the form of his lab partner Gwen Stacy.
 After she confides in Harry about her problems, Harry, who had suffered amnesia from a prior fight with Peter as the New Goblin, regains his memories after they unwittingly kiss and forces Mary Jane into breaking up with Peter, setting up a second confrontation between the two former friends which leaves Harry's face disfigured.

-Peter, now under more influence from the symbiote, later brings Gwen to a jazz club where Mary Jane has found work as a singing waitress in order to make her jealous, though Gwen catches on and apologizes to Mary Jane.
-He then gets into a fight with the club's bouncers and unintentionally hits Mary Jane when she intervenes, leading him to realize what the symbiote suit has turned him into.
-He leaves and disposes of the symbiote suit, which subsequently falls onto Eddie Brock, Gwen's failed suitor and Peter's bitter rival and fellow photographer, to create Venom.
+Peter, now under further influence from the symbiote, brings Gwen to a jazz club where Mary Jane has found work as a singing waitress to make the latter jealous, though Gwen catches on and apologizes to Mary Jane.
+Peter then brawls with the club's bouncers and unintentionally hits Mary Jane when she intervenes, finally alerting him as to what the symbiote has turned him into.
+He leaves and disposes of the symbiote at a nearby church, which subsequently possesses Eddie Brock, Gwen's failed suitor and Peter's bitter photography rival, creating Venom.

-Although the symbiote was removed, Peter felt he did too much damage to amend things with Mary Jane as he feels inadequate to propose to her and stares at her apartment window before leaving, thinking she doesn't want to see him again.
-After she departs from her apartment, Mary Jane gets kidnapped by Brock, who holds a grudge against Peter for ruining his career as a photographer and taking away his girlfriend, teaming up with Flint Marko to lure and kill Spider-Man.
-Holding her in a web duct taxi as bait, Mary Jane is briefly able to protect herself this time.
-She also gets to save Spider-Man in the nick of time by throwing a cinder block at Venom.
-The subsequent battle pits Spider-Man and the New Goblin against Venom and the Sandman; the two villains are defeated, but Harry loses his life in the process after sacrificing himself to save his friends, dying with Mary Jane and Peter at his side.
+As she leaves her apartment, Mary Jane is kidnapped by Venom, who has teamed up with Flint Marko to kill Spider-Man.
+The former suspends her in a web duct taxi as bait.
+She manages to save Spider-Man in the nick of time by dropping a cinder block onto Venom.
+The subsequent battle pits Spider-Man and Harry (as the New Goblin) against Venom and Sandman; the villains are defeated, but Harry loses his life after sacrificing himself to save Peter, dying with him and Mary Jane at his side.

 Sometime after Harry's funeral, Peter arrives at Mary Jane's jazz club, and the two begin to mend their relationship, sharing a dance.
 (Note: After Peter is temporarily transported to an alternate reality during the events of the Marvel Studios film Spider-Man: No Way Home, he reveals his relationship with Mary Jane remains "complicated" before adding the two worked it out "after a long time".)